A New Teaching Method

 of Athenian court procedure.
 I will list some of them as an example of how

-their questions can be both engaging and intriguing, although some of them are
+their questions can be both engaging and intriguing, although some of them

-party to interrupt an opponent’s witness for a short question?
+for a party to interrupt an opponent’s witness for a short question?
 Did the

 opponent stand or sit during the speech of the other party?
 Did they use a